sharmaeklavya2/blog-source/content/posts/dream1.md

 An animal (either an owl or a deer or a human; I forgot which exactly) walks up to us, claiming to be an agent of Saraswati.
 He claims that Elsa and Anna have been chosen by God to complete holy quests.
-He offers monetary remuneration to Elsa and Anna's PhD advisor.
+He offers monetary remuneration to Elsa and Anna's advisor.
-The PhD advisor cries, "What will I do with money?
+The advisor cries, "What will I do with money?
 You took away my best PhD students.
 I may have to restart my experiments from scratch.
 How will I get [tenure](https://en.wikipedia.org/wiki/Academic_tenure) now?"

+Disclaimer: I'm not a religious person.
+Then why was Saraswati in my dreams?
+I have no idea.